Martindelosrios/CADDENA/README.md

 ## Tutorial

-In [Examples](https://github.com/Martindelosrios/CADDENA/tree/master/EXAMPLES) you can find some examples to start playing with BATMAN
+In [Examples](https://github.com/Martindelosrios/CADDENA/tree/master/EXAMPLES) you can find some examples to start playing with CADDENA

 ## Developed by: